acryps/style/readme.md

 This framework aims to translate all the CSS features into typescript, while adding type safety.
 You may combine this with other libraries which add preassembled mixins, err i meant functions, and classes to help with flex, ...

-> We do not have the recourses to add every single CSS property into @acryps/styles, so we only added the properties we use for our applications.
+> We do not have the resources to add every single CSS property into @acryps/styles, so we only added the properties we use for our applications.
 > If something is missing, please open an issue or create a pull request and we'll try to add it asap.

 This does not define any styles or mixins on its own.